lsc-project/documentation/source/applymodificationondelete.rst

 Modifying the entry
 ===================

-The first section of the code will modify the entry, and more specifically replace an attribute's value:
+The first section of the code will modify the entry, and more specifically replace an attribute value:

 .. code-block:: javascript

-        // Get the original entry's DN
+        // Get the original entry DN
         var dn = dstBean.getDN();

         //-------------------------------------------------